Shihab-Humayun/Credit_Risk_Analysis/README.md

 - Low Risk Recall Scores: 0.94

 ## Summary
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
-There is a summary of the results
-There is a recommendation on which model to use, or there is no recommendation with a justification
+Out of the all of the models, the Undersampling model is the least accurate.
+However, the East Ensemble AdaBoost Classifier model would be the best model to use.
+This model has a high accuracy and recall score.